 Bi-Annual Service-Learning Faculty Cohort

-Toggle More InfoAPPLY TODAY: Fall 2024 Service-Learning Faculty Academy
+Toggle More InfoAPPLY TODAY: Service-Learning Faculty Academy

 CALLING ALL FACULTY!
 The Office of Service-Learning and Civic Engagement is looking for TEN full-time and adjunct faculty members to join the FGCU Spring 2025 Cohort for the Service-Learning Faculty Academy.